 Body contouring is necessary as removal of the breast tissue does not mean that one receives a masculine shaped chest.
 A mastectomy would likely result in a concave front with no nipples and bad scarring.

-Initially a vast number of F to M persons bind themselves or wear chest flattening clothes.
-Many individual have breast reconstructive surgery or some form of breast reduction surgery prior to Hormone Therapy.
+Initially a vast number of F to M persons themselves or wear chest flattening clothes.
+Many individuals have breast reconstructive surgery or some form of breast reduction surgery before Hormone Therapy.
 This can ease the physical transition and achieve a more masculine presentation.

 After reconstructive chest surgery and at the onset of secondary sex characteristics by the use of testosterone a ‘male’ with transsexual traits can be, at most times, indistinguishable from any other male.

-A hysterectomy is the surgical removal of the reproductive organs, the uterus ovaries and cervix.
-It is currently felt that the retention of these organs (ovaries) are beneficial to the health of the female TS.
-It is suggested that the presence of theses organs may afford a low level of oestrogen benefiting bone structure as well as cardio vascular health.
+A hysterectomy is the surgical removal of the reproductive organs, the uterus ovaries, and cervix.
+It is currently felt that the retention of these organs (ovaries) beneficial to the health of the female TS.
+It is suggested that the presence of theses organs may afford a low level of benefiting bone structure as well as health.

-For some the urethra may be re-routed through the erectile tissue in order to allow urinating standing up.
+For some, the urethra may be re-routed through the erectile tissue to allow urinating standing up.
 The results are usually that of a realistic scrotum and small penis.
-Surgeons carrying out this procedure need to be skilled in micro-surgical procedures.
+Surgeons carrying out this procedure need to be skilled in microsurgical procedures.

 The procedure is usually carried out in a series of two surgical sessions requiring the healing of the skin tissue between surgeries.
 The major complications are mostly related to the ‘urethra’ as with other genitalia surgery.

-FM's seeking this surgery which will produce a phallus that looks realistic through which a urinary void is present which is sexually sensate.
-(Functional enabling an orgasm).
+FM’s seeking this will produce a phallus that looks realistic through which a urinary void is present, which is sexual and functional for an orgasm.

-The Transmen who are fortunate enough to have the financial resources and physical health to persist with this demanding procedure can achieve urinary voiding as long as they do not experience complications which are, unfortunately, common in this form of surgery.
-Due to these complications surgery time for the procedures which can be spread over two years or more and which require many weeks in hospital do require further research.
+The Transmen who are fortunate enough to have the financial resources and physical health to persist with this demanding procedure can achieve urinary voiding as long as they do not experience complications that are, unfortunately, common in this form of surgery.
+Due to the amount of time for the procedures can be spread over two years or more, which require many weeks in the hospital do require further research.

-Although it is improving ands there have been some good results, Current the best medical advice and practice recommend that people do not undergo this form of surgery.
+Although it is improving and there have been some good results, Current the best medical advice and practice recommend that people do not undergo this form of surgery.